 Group Therapy – At Cascade, we have both psycho-educational groups, which provide education on topics of common interest to participants and teach new skills, and process groups, which allow you to discuss your addiction related issues with peers who have firsthand knowledge of what you are going through.

-Family Therapy – We work with the patient and any family members who may be involved in the treatment process to help them more fully understand their loved one’s problem, treatment protocol, and life after discharge.
-Specific family issues are processed as needed to ensure a mutually supportive environment exists after the individual leaves our program.
+Family Therapy – At our hospital, we work with the patient and any family members who may be involved in the treatment process to help them more fully understand their loved one’s problem, treatment protocol, and life after discharge.
+Specific family issues are processed as needed to ensure a mutually supportive environment exists after the individual leaves our treatment center.

 We also offer experiential options to allow you to approach your recovery in a variety of ways.
 These may include: